 I joined the Exercise Science Department at CLU in the Fall of 2007.
-I teach Exercise Physiology, Advanced Exercise Physiology, Statistics, and Capstone.
+I teach Exercise Physiology, Advanced Exercise Physiology, and Statistics.
 My research focus is skeletal health and musculoskeletal aspects of aging.
 This has included projects on bone and muscle changes in response to acute and chronic exercise, aging athletes, and bone differences among various ethnic groups.

 NACSM, NAK, and AKA Committee Member, Physical Activity Promotion in Colleges and Universities, January 2012-December 2014

 NACSM Committee Member, Exercise is Medicine on Campus, May 2010-June 2015

 SWACSM Administrative Council Member, October 2002 – October 2009, November 2010-October 2011